nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
 Welcome to the User Guide for Eva!
+If you are viewing this on the pdf version, use Adobe Acrobat Reader and zoom in to 200% for the best viewing experience!

 * Table of Contents
 {:toc}